Stem Cell Transplant for Waldenstrom Macroglobulinemia

 - Development of another cancer (such as leukemia) years later

-For more about stem cell transplants, see our document Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+For more about stem cell transplants, see Stem Cell Transplant for Cancer.

 Last Medical Review: October 20, 2014 Last Revised: January 28, 2015